 Synthetic/aromatic heat transfer fluids are used to provide uniform heat for steam in turbine generators

-Photovoltaic solar (PV Solar) panels are the familiar black panels with the bluish tinge, all solid state, that are placed on roofs and in deserts to generate electricity directly from sunlight.
+Photovoltaic solar (PV Solar) panels are the familiar black panels with the bluish tinge, all-solid-state, that are placed on roofs and in deserts to generate electricity directly from sunlight.
 Probably the most familiar example is the solar patio light, which absorbs solar energy by day and then automatically lights path and patio by night.

-The Polysilicon process which can consist of the Siemens Reactor process or Fluid Bed (FB) reactors, in which heat transfer fluids can be used in the purification phase to raise temperature of catalytic reaction to convert silicon tetrachloride (STC) to trichlorosilane (TCS).
+The Polysilicon process can consist of the Siemens Reactor process or Fluid Bed (FB) reactors, in which heat transfer fluids can be used in the purification phase to raise the temperature of catalytic reaction to convert silicon tetrachloride (STC) to trichlorosilane (TCS).
 This phase can be referred to as the Hydrogenation phase of the process.

-These units purify metallurgical grade silicon (MGS) to electronic grade silicon by hydrogenation of MGS and STC to make TCS.
+These units purify metallurgical grade silicon (MGS) to electronic-grade silicon by hydrogenation of MGS and STC to make TCS.
 The resulting TCS is purified by crystallization and distillation.
 Heat transfer fluids are used in this distillation process as well.